nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.1.5 Deleting non-recurring event from user: `rmevent user`

 Removes the specified event from your schedule.
-Use it when your plans changes!
+You can use it when your plans changes!
 <br>If there are multiple non-recurring events with the same names, this command will the instance of the event that was added the earliest!</br>

 Format: `rmevent user en/EVENT_NAME`